gexahedron/graceful-labeling/README.md

 * seq edges: 2->6, 6->0, 2->5, 5->4, 2->3, 3->1 (which means that we have every sum between 4 and 9)

 # Other new results (or alternatively, it's also interesting to note the following:)
 * There is also a very interesting any-β+ labeling (when we fix an arbitrary set of values for edges and still ask for properties of β+ that values of vertices in one of the partitions are locally more than values of another partition).
-It looks like there is only 1 affine family of counterexamples: T = {0->1, 1->2, 0->3, 3->4, 0->5, 5->6}; E = {1, 2, 3, 4, 6, 7} * c, c >= 1 (and also a question: does there exist a any-sequential labeling?
-Maybe also a any-β+seq labeling?)
+It looks like there is only 1 affine family of counterexamples: T = {0->1, 1->2, 0->3, 3->4, 0->5, 5->6}; E = {1, 2, 3, 4, 6, 7} * c, c >= 1 (and also a question: does there exist an any-sequential labeling?
+Maybe also an any-β+seq labeling?)
 * already mentioned any-β+ labeling
 * ρ++ bigraceful labeling is the same as σ++ labeling (you just need to reverse values in one the partitions as in β+seq)
 * and actually all other new arrows and equivalences in the diagram (e. g., odd harmonious == odd-graceful, harmonious -> ρ bigraceful & c.)